Saul: Classical rabbinical views

 According to the Rabbis, Saul followed the rules of ritual impurity prescribed for the sacrifice, and taught the people how they should slaughter cattle.
 As a reward for this, God himself gave Saul a sword on the day of battle, since no other sword suitable for him was found.
 Saul's attitude toward David was excused by arguing that his courtiers were all tale-bearers, and slandered David to him; and in like manner he was incited by Doeg against the priests of Nob—this act was forgiven him, however, and a heavenly voice (bat kol) was heard, proclaiming: "Saul is the chosen one of God".
 His anger at the Gibeonites was not personal hatred, but was induced by zeal for the welfare of Israel.
 The fact that he made his daughter remarry finds its explanation in his (Saul's) view that her betrothal to David had been gained by false pretenses, and was therefore invalid.
 During the lifetime of Saul there was no idolatry in Israel.
 The famine in the reign of David, seemingly blamed on Saul, was in fact the people's fault, for not according Saul the proper honours at his burial.
 In Sheol, Samuel reveals to Saul that in the next world, Saul would dwell with Samuel, which is a proof that all has been forgiven him by God.

 In Islam

 In the Quran, the character Talut (طالوت) is traditionally identified with king Saul.

-Muslims believe that (as in the Bible) he was the commander of Israel.
-According to the Qur'an, Talut was chosen by the Prophet Samuel (not mentioned by name explicitly, but rather as "a Prophet" of the Israelites) after being asked by the people of Israel for a King to lead them into war.
+Muslims believe that (as in the Bible) he was the commander of Israelites.
+According to the Qur'an, Talut was chosen by the Prophet Samuel (not mentioned by name explicitly, but rather as "a Prophet" of the Israelites) after being asked by the Israelites for a King to lead them into war.
 The Israelites criticized Samuel for appointing Talut, lacking respect for Talut because he was not wealthy.
 Samuel rebuked the people for this and told them that Talut was more favored than they were.
 Talut led the Israelites to victory over the army of Goliath, who was killed by David.
 Talut is considered a divinely appointed king.